vsrinivas/fuchsia/docs/magenta/mg_and_lk.md

 # Magenta and LK

-Magenta is based on [LK](https://github.com/littlekernel/lk) but over time it will diverge from it significantly.
-As it does this document should be updated accordingly.

 LK is a Kernel designed for small systems typically used in embedded applications.
 It is good alternative to commercial offerings like [FreeRTOS](http://www.freertos.org/) or [ThreadX](http://rtos.com/products/threadx/).